 4. Major General

 Many nations employ the military rank of major general.
 Its predecessor was the sergeant major general rank.
-The apparent confusion of a lieutenant general outranking a major general and a major outranking a lieutenant is explained by the removal of the word “sergeant” from the title.
+The apparent confusion between a lieutenant general outranking a major general and a major outranking a lieutenant is explained by the removal of the word “sergeant” from the title.
 The NATO code for it is OF-7.

 5. Brigadier General

-A senior rank in the military is brigade general, also known as a brigadier general.
+A senior rank in the military is brigade general, also known as brigadier general.
 In some nations, it is the lowest-ranking general officer, typically falling between colonel and major general.

 A brigadier general typically commands a brigade of about 4,000 soldiers when appointed to a field command.